sainyam/sainyam.github.io/content/openings/_index.md

   image: ''
 ---

+<b>Prospective PhDs and Postdocs:</b> Please go over my papers, and describe your ideas on how to extend them.
+Please include "panda" in your email.
+If you do not mention any potential extensions, I may not respond.

-Below are some prospective projects for undergraduates, and masters students.
+<b>High School students, Interns, Undergraduates and Masters:</b> Below are some prospective projects.
 Please go over the ongoing projects below.
 If you have an idea for a new project that you want to work with me, you can describe that too. <br>

 In your email to the professor, answer the following questions:<br>